Skip to content

 Frequently asked questions

-- Country-by-Country Reporting is aimed at large multinational enterprise groups — MNE groups — that operate across more than one jurisdiction and meet the consolidated group revenue threshold set for the regime in the relevant financial year.
-A purely domestic UAE business with no foreign operations sits outside CbCR entirely, no matter how large it is.
-If your group has a UAE-tax-resident ultimate parent and crosses the threshold, the UAE is likely where the report is filed.
-If the ultimate parent sits abroad, the filing obligation may rest there instead, but a UAE constituent entity can still carry a notification duty.
-Check your group structure carefully rather than assuming.
+Country-by-Country Reporting is aimed at large multinational enterprise groups — MNE groups — operating across more than one jurisdiction and meeting the consolidated group revenue threshold for the relevant financial year.
+A purely domestic UAE business with no foreign operations sits outside CbCR entirely.
+If your group has a UAE-tax-resident ultimate parent and crosses the threshold, that parent files both the notification and the report in the UAE.
+If the ultimate parent sits abroad, it files in its own jurisdiction and the UAE constituent entities file nothing here — Cabinet Resolution No. 44 of 2020 removed the local notification and secondary-filing duties, so there is no separate UAE obligation on the subsidiary.

 Filed under: cbc filing deadline uae, country-by-country reporting, CbCR, MNE group, Ministry of Finance, corporate tax, transfer pricing, UAE compliance